y-a-v-a/struyckenator/public/struycken_readme.md

 ## Running the Application

-1. Download the HTML file
-2. Open it in any modern web browser
+1. Open the application in any modern web browser
-3. Upload an image using the "Upload Image" button
+2. Upload an image using the "Upload Image" button
+3. Adjust image tone using the shadows, midtones, and highlights controls
-4. Adjust the parameters as desired
+4. Fine-tune the algorithm parameters (grid size, iterations, dot size, territory radius)
+5. Customize the visual appearance with the color picker
-5. Click "Process Image" to apply the algorithm
+6. Click "Process Image" to apply the algorithm
-6. Use "Reset" to clear the canvases and start over
+7. Use pan and zoom to explore details in the result
+8. Save your settings as a preset for future use

 ## References